Mohsin12456/my-laravel-app/README.md

 # my-laravel-app
-If you haven't already created a Laravel application, create a new Laravel project named `my-laravel-app`: mkdir my-laravel-app
+If you haven't already created a Laravel application, create a new Laravel project named:
+`my-laravel-app`- mkdir my-laravel-app
 --------------------------------------------------
 **Step 2: Create Dockerfile**
-Create a `Dockerfile` in the root of your Laravel project sudo vi Dockerfile
+Create a `Dockerfile` in the root of your Laravel project

+sudo vi Dockerfile
 --------------------------------------------------
 **Step 3: Create Docker Compose File**
-Create a `docker-compose.yml` file in the root of your Laravel project sudo vi docker-compose.yml
+Create a `docker-compose.yml` file in the root of your Laravel project

+sudo vi docker-compose.yml
 ---------------------------------------------------
 **Step 4: Nginx Configuration**